Chapter Thirteen: Polygamy

 One can only imagination how Isaac would have felt at being stripped of the right to vote, or hold public office.
 Isaac also would have felt the pressure of federal marshals who searched for polygamists.

 The Edmunds law did not stop polygamy.
-The Mormon men went into hiding, and if they were sent to prison would come home after serving their term as fold heroes.
+The Mormon men went into hiding, and if they were sent to prison would come home as folk heroes after serving their term.
 Consequently a more severe Edmunds Tucker Act passed in 1887.
-This law "required plural wives to testify against their husbands, dissolved the Perpetual Emigrating, abolished the Nauvoo Legion, and provided a mechanism for acquiring the property of the Church."
-(Embry p 10)
+This law "required plural wives to testify against their husbands, dissolved the Perpetual Emigrating [Fund], abolished the Nauvoo Legion, and provided a mechanism for acquiring the property of the Church."
+(Embrey p 10)

 The Edmunds Tucker Act also indicated that only children of the first wife were entitled to inheritance.
-Isaac however planned for this and left a will with all of his children receiving inheritance.
-(See chapter fourteen)
+Isaac however planned for this and left a will with all of his children receiving inheritace.
+(See chapter fifteen.)

 “Federal marshals harassed the polygamists of South Jordan during the 1880s as they did elsewhere in the territory….
 Even after the 1890 Manifesto whereby the church outlawed polygamy, the marshals continued to hunt for polygamist for several more years.
 Finally, under threat of excommunication, most stopped the practice.
 (Bateman p 167) One particular story of this harassment was that of the Bishop: